thephpleague/csv/docs/9.0/reader/record-mapping.md

 To complete the feature you can use:

-- `Serializer::unregisterType` to remove the registered closure for a specific `type`;
+- `Denormalizer::unregisterType` to remove the registered closure for a specific `type`;

 The two (2) methods are static.